 Why do the Government Issue out Bonds?

 The Federal Government of Nigeria issue out Bond through The Debt Management Office for various reasons.
-The Central Bank of Nigeria (CBN) might need liquidity in the Bond market to sustain the smooth flow of capital in the economy, or the Government might want to diversify their sources of finance to carry out various project which need capital, they sometimes issue out bonds to increase the investment and saving culture of Nigerians, there are other reasons why Bonds are issued out excluding this ones I just mentioned.
+The Central Bank of Nigeria (CBN) might need liquidity in the Bond market to sustain the smooth flow of capital in the economy, or the Government might want to diversify their sources of finance to carry out various project which need capital.
+They sometimes issue out bonds to increase the investment and saving culture of Nigerians, also note that there are other reasons why Bonds are issued out excluding the ones I just mentioned.

 How to buy Bonds